sequenceplanner/photoneo_campx/README.md

 ![alt text](instruction_images/preparation_21.png)
 #### Step 22
 Tweak the setting so see if the confidences can be increased and save the settings.
 This can be done per prepared item and later used as a parameter.
+TODO: Expland this and show how to.